 Iraqi Kurdish soldiers and Syrian rebels join the battle against ISIS in Kobani, the search continues for missing students in Mexico, and the last U.S. Marines pull out of a key base in Afghanistan.
 A panel of journalists joins guest host Susan Page for a conversation about the week's top international stories.

 Sex trafficking of young girls is a global problem.
 In the U. S. alone, an estimated 200,000 to 300,000 adolescents are at risk of exploitation each year.
-A mix of circumstances -- substance abuse, family problems, and poverty -- lures vulnerable girls into the world of teenage prostitution.
+A mix of circumstances — substance abuse, family problems, and poverty — lures vulnerable girls into the world of teenage prostitution.
 There, they fall prey to the seduction of pimps and frequently face discrimination from police and the courts.
 A former teen sex worker from Britain tells the story of her escape from what many girls call “the life.”
 She describes how she founded a program in New York to help children as young as age 11 survive sexual exploitation.

-founder, GEMS (Girls Educational and Mentoring Services) in Harlem, New York
+- Sheila White GEMS (Girls Educational and Mentoring Services) in Harlem, New York

 - Rachel Lloyd founder, GEMS (Girls Educational and Mentoring Services)

 Author Extra: Rachel Lloyd Answers Audience Questions

 Q: What about the psychology of men who become pimps, and men who “buy” sex from young girls? – From Penelope via Facebook